An 80-Year History of Serving the Community

 E. A. Charbonnel, DDS, was the first director of the Samuels Sinclair Dental Center.

-Dr. Charbonnel with patients wearing Dutch paper caps to prevent the spread of lice.
+Dr. Charbonnel teaches young patients, who are wearing Dutch paper caps to prevent the spread of lice.

 The dental tradition of Samuels Sinclair Dental Clinic in Rhode Island goes back more than 80 years.